 What Makes a Cookware Induction Compatible?

 Cookware items made from ferromagnetic metal such as cast iron, carbon steel, enameled cast iron, and magnetic (18/0) stainless steel are induction compatible as they support a magnetic field generated from an induction cooktop.
 Aluminum, copper, and glass lack ferromagnetic properties and are not induction compatible unless the base of the cookware is bonded with a magnetic metal.

-The bottom of induction compatible cookware must be thick, flat, and smooth.
-Flat bottom enables the cookware to make full contact with the perfectly flat cooktop surface, which ensures maximum efficiency of the cooking process.
+The bottom of induction-compatible cookware must be thick, flat, and smooth.
+The flat bottom enables the cookware to make full contact with the perfectly flat cooktop surface, which ensures maximum efficiency of the cooking process.
 The thickness keeps the bottom in shape, preventing denting and warping.
 Rough and convex bottoms can spin and vibrate, making a noise on the glass surface.

 The diameter of the pan base should match the burner size.
 If your pan pans larger than the outer diameter of the hob, some parts of the pan will remain outside of the element and won’t heat properly.
-Too small pan on a larger burner generates less power and may fail to activate the induction element.
+A small pan on a larger burner generates less power and may fail to activate the induction element.

 Induction Compatible Pans

 This beautifully and efficiently designed saute pan with a nicely polished surface works perfectly on induction cooktops and looks great in your kitchen.
 The riveted stainless-steel handle stays cool during stovetop cooking, allowing for comfortable handling.
 The stainless-steel lid is thin but fits well, creating a good seal to keep the moisture inside the pan.

 This multipurpose pan is ideal for heating soups and other liquids and also for cooking rice, stir-fried veggies, noodles, stews, mashed potatoes, curry, and pasta.
 With proper technique and enough oil, it also works well for eggs and other foods that tend to stick.

-This Duxtop Tri-ply pan works great on an induction burner and is also suitable for gas, electric and halogen cooktops.
-Thanks to stainless-steel handle the pan is oven-safe to 500°F, so you can place it in the oven to finish your meal.
+This Duxtop Tri-ply pan works great on an induction burner and is also suitable for gas, electric, and halogen cooktops.
+Thanks to the stainless-steel handle the pan is oven-safe to 500°F, so you can place it in the oven to finish your meal.

 The core is made of gauge aluminum to offer fast and even heat transfer across the bottom and all the way up the sides.